 8. Stay Focused During Virtual Teaching

-As part of preparing your environment, it was mentioned that you need a quiet place with no distractions.
+As part of preparing your ideal distance learning environment, it was mentioned that you need a quiet place with no distractions.

 Maintaining focus can be one of the biggest challenges of virtual learning.
 Your teacher may not be able to see if you have other tabs open, your phone in your hand, or the television on.